“I like beautiful melodies telling me terrible things.”

 Then “Walk Away”

 “Walk Away” by Tom Waits from the album ‘Orphans: Brawlers, Bawlers & Bastards’

 Republicans brag and Democrats lie about spending trillions killing millions for billionaires, munitions cartels, insurance conglomerates and war-profiteers.

-“Lie To Me” by Tom Waits from the album ‘Orphans: Brawlers, Bawlers and Bastards,’ 2006 Directed by Danny Clinch
+“Lie To Me” by Tom Waits album ‘Orphans: Brawlers, Bawlers and Bastards,’ 2006 Directed by Danny Clinch

 The war parties are a dead end.

 Please Donate to help keep these Resources Online!

 Thanks for supporting Alternative Media and Education

 Alternative Media and Education